sudo-rushil/homomorphic-encryption/research/TheoryDev.md

 	- Can support N/2 unique pairs at most

 To Implement:
-- Mapping from problem space to Z/nZ space
+- Example mapping from problem space to Z/nZ space
+	- Function documentation!
 - Encryption algorithm
 - Streamlit example

+## June 4, 2021

+Paper Structure:
+- Introduction
+- Theory – Algorithm, Proof of Correctness, Proof of Reducability to Strong RSA
+- Implementation – Python code, performance benchmarks, examples
+- Discussion – Reflect on performance, ease of implementation, and
+- Conclusion